Rates & Services

 The price Intermountain pays for natural gas fluctuates daily, yet the rates charged to the customer are normally adjusted only once each year through the PGA mechanism.
 Intermountain’s earnings do not change as a result of a proposed rate change reflected in a PGA.

 What is included in the cost of delivery?

 The cost of transportation, storage and distribution of natural gas includes the maintenance of pipelines, meters and other equipment.
 It also encompasses the cost of billing customers and allows for a moderate level of profit for Intermountain’s investment in the local distribution system.
 Any request for higher rates is reviewed by the Idaho Public Utilities Commission.

-The following cost comparisons for Natural Gas space heating vs. electric are based on 523 therms per year consumed by the average Intermountain Gas Company residential customer using natural gas for space heating.
+The following cost comparisons for Natural Gas space heating vs. other energy sources are based on 676 therms per year consumed by the average Intermountain Gas residential customer using natural gas.

 |Energy Source||Efficiency||Annual Energy Cost||Monthly Energy Cost||Savings With Gas|

 |IGC Natural Gas Space Heat||80%||$463.11||$38.59|